How to Create Table in MySQL

 First_nameVARCHARIt is used to store the first name of the person.

-Last_nameVARCHARIt is used to store the Last_name of the Voter persons and VARCHAR is a Datatype that is used to store data in the variable and character type in the table with its maximum size of 50
+Last_nameVARCHARIt is used to store the Last_name of the Voter persons, and VARCHAR is a Datatype that is used to store data in the variable and character type in the table, with a maximum size of 50

 StateVARCHARThe state is the stored persons to which the state belongs in the table.

-NationalityVARCHARNationality is the store of that person’s Nationality and VARCHAR is the datatype it takes the maximum limit of 50.
+NationalityVARCHARNationality is the store of that person’s Nationality, and VARCHAR is the datatype that takes the maximum limit of 50.

-Registration_dateDATERegistration Date is Column Name it takes a datatype DATE That is used to store date time column.
+Registration_dateDATERegistration Date is Column Name, it takes a datatype DATE, which is used to store the date and time column.

 Step 7: After filling in all the details, click on the “Apply” button.